Scotland vs Ireland: Which Is Better for Your Trip? (Honest Pros & Easy Guide)

 Photo Credit: Travels With The Crew

-If you love to visit castles, you will love Scotland and Ireland.
+If you love to visit castles, you will love Scotland.
 There are more castles per capita in Scotland than in any other country, and in Ireland, you can find some of the most beautiful castles on Earth.

 The types of castles are very different in each country.
 You can find many more stone castles in Scotland, and you will see Irish castles with their trademark round towers.
 They are both fascinating and beautiful.